DaltonSW/BubbleUp/README.md

 - Key: (Required) Unique identifier for your alert type.
 What is passed into `NewAlertCmd` to get rendering information.
 - ForeColor: (Required) A hex color string that you want to use as the foreground color of your alert type.
 - Style: (Optional) A `lipgloss.Style` struct that will override the default one, but it's up to you to make sure your override meshes well.
-- Symbol: (Optional) The symbol or strings used to prefix your message contents.
+- Prefix: (Optional) The symbol or strings used to prefix your message contents.
 Can be left empty

 ### Example